jacob-02/Gesture_Controlling/README.md

 # Gesture Controlling

-Using Mediapipe and OpenCV to control volume button using gestures
+Using Mediapipe and OpenCV to Control Volume using Gestures

 # Requirements